TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/diagnoseandsolve-microsoftdbformysql-servers-databases.md

         {
             "id": "Security_in_Azure_Database_for_MySQL",
-            "title": "Security in Azure Database for MySQL", "description": "Security in Azure Database for MySQL", "category": "",
+            "title": "Security in Azure Database for MySQL", "description": "What are the security options in Azure Database for MySQL?", "category": "Security",
             "searchTags": "",
             "supportTopicId": "32628374",
             "commonSolutionArticleId": "4a7045ca-c479-4b69-9ae1-b36dab4c84a7"